JakeR27/comp3211-cw2/README.md

 ## Running
 This service is written in javascript on the express.js framework.
 This javascript can be run on the Node.js runtime.
 First ensure the current command line directory is the root directory of this project.
-Assuming npm is installed, this project can be run by first running the command `npm install` which will download the required dependencies for the project.
-The project can then be run with the command `node .\bin\www`.
-A web server should now be accessible on __localhost:3000__, or the address printed to stdout (console)
+There should be 2 directories (comp3211-cw2, nodebin) and 2 files (run.sh, setup.sh).

+The project depends on a number of modules provided by npm.
+These must be fetched before the service will run.
+Use the command `./setup.sh` to fetch these.

+The service can now be started with `./run.sh`.

+Both `run.sh` and `setup.sh` scripts must be executable to run them.
+If they are not, `chmod +x run.sh` and `chmod +x setup.sh` will change this.

 ### Making a request
 This service operates by responding to HTTP requests to the root URL of the